- Holidays and Celebrations»

 While other folks look at Halloween as the spookiest day of the year I consider the scariest day of the year to be New Year's Eve.
 All courtesy of that rotten old New Years Eve superstition which just will not leave my mind.

 My best wishes to you for a very Happy New Year.
 If for some unforeseen reason you do find that you have a few brief moments to spare during that magical midnight moment put a great big smile on your lips and wish up some happy thoughts.
-Bless yourself with a warm heart and a genuine smile of contentment for your New Year.
+Bless yourself with a warm heart and a smile of contentment for your New Year.

 1. If a black cat crosses your path you will be cursed with bad luck.